Getting started with the core device

 Parallel and sequential blocks

-It is often necessary that several pulses overlap one another.
-This can be expressed through the use of with parallel constructs, in which the events generated by the individual statements are executed at the same time.
+It is often necessary for several pulses to overlap one another.
+This can be expressed through the use of the with parallel construct, in which the events generated by individual statements are scheduled to execute at the same time, rather than sequentially.
 The duration of the parallel block is the duration of its longest statement.

 Try the following code and observe the generated pulses on a 2-channel oscilloscope or logic analyzer: